In this post, I will explain why I believe it is a bad idea to write UI automated tests with Selenium and Cucumber.

 So that they can view their account information.

-In turn, Scenarios in the feature files are written in a way which describes the behaviour of the feature when a user interacts with the application.
+In turn, Scenarios in the feature files are written in a way which describes the behavior of the feature when a user interacts with the application.
 For example:

 Scenario 1: Valid login